marvinguo/marvinguo/README.md

 ### Hi there 👋

 ##
 I am from China, +8TZ.
 I have 17 years experience of programming.
 I am looking for any Rust related remote jobs.
-I have follow experiences:
+I have following experiences:

 1. Code in C++, Java, Go, Rust
 2. Know async paradigm well in different languages, libuv in C++, Netty in Java, Tokio in Rust